frankhjung/article-github-actions/README.md

 Each job step has logs that can be viewed and/or downloaded.

-#### Editing a Workflow
+##### Editing a Workflow

 GitHub provides an online editor for your workflow:

 ![Edit Workflow](images/actions-edit-workflow.png)

-However, this editor does currently not validate the workflow.
+However, this editor does not currently validate the workflow.
+So, why is it even provided as it offers nothing that normal online editing does?

 #### Our Impression